pypiserver/pypiserver/README.rst

     pypi-server understands the following options:

       -p, --port PORT
-        listen on port PORT (default: 8080).
+        Listen on port PORT (default: 8080).

       -i, --interface INTERFACE
-        listen on interface INTERFACE (default: 0.0.0.0, any interface).
+        Listen on interface INTERFACE (default: 0.0.0.0, any interface).

       -a, --authenticate (update|download|list), ...
-        comma-separated list of (case-insensitive) actions to authenticate Use '.' or '' for empty.
+        Comma-separated list of (case-insensitive) actions to authenticate Use '.' or '' for empty.
 Requires to have set the password (-P option).
         For example to password-protect package downloads (in addition to uploads) while leaving listings public, give: